vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 ::: tip
 1. You'd better override the component based on the code of the corresponding component in the parent theme.
-2. Currently, when developing theme locally, you need to manually restart dev serverwhen a component is created or removed.
+2. Currently, when developing theme locally, you need to manually restart dev server when a component is created or removed.
 :::

 ## Access Parent Theme

 You can use `@parent-theme` to access the root path of the parent theme.
-The following example shows creating a layout component with the same name in a child theme and simply using slots in the parent theme. [@vuepress/theme-vue](https://github.com/vuejs/vuepress/tree/master/packages/%40vuepress/theme-vue) is created in this way based on the default theme.
+The following example shows creating a layout component with the same name in a child theme and simply using slots in the parent theme. [@vuepress/theme-vue](https://github.com/vuejs/vuepress/tree/master/packages/%40vuepress/theme-vue) is created in this way.

 ```vue
 <!-- themePath/components/Foo.vue -->